 2) Self Hosting

 It sounds complicated and indeed it can be a little tricky at times if you’re not technically minded.
 The good thing is that once you’re over that initial hurdle of getting set up then thankfully it should be plain sailing!

 I have to add here that my partner is a graphic and web designer so I got (and get!) a lot of free expert help.
-If you’re not good at this kind of thing and aren’t lucky enough to have someone computer savvy in your life then it might be worth paying someone to help you get set up.
+If you’re not good at this kind of thing, and aren’t lucky enough to have someone computer savvy in your life then it might be worth paying someone to help you get set up.

-There are so many different themes to choose from at a very reasonable price (roughly $45/£30), and you purchase them direct from the developer.
-Most theme developers also provide pretty good support as part of your purchase – I’m on my second theme now and each developer has been great at providing technical support!
+There are so many different themes to choose from at a very reasonable price (roughly $45/£30), and you purchase them directly from the developer.
+Most theme developers also provide pretty good support as part of your purchase.
+I’m on my second theme now and each developer has been great at providing technical support!

-I have various widgets – from anti-spam widgets, to a special Google Analytics widget that tells me how many visitors the site gets.
+I have various widgets.
+From anti-spam widgets, to a special Google Analytics widget that tells me how many visitors the site gets.
 Most widgets are free so you can download and install them and have a play about to see if they are for you.
 This is the bit I love most about WordPress – there are literally thousands of different widgets, so you can really customise your blog and get it doing and looking exactly how you want it to!

 If you’ve got any questions about setting up a blog or are looking for further advice drop me a comment below and I’ll endeavour to answer it as best I can.
 I’m not that hot on the technical stuff though, but I can try!!